 6.31.1 Applicability to language

-The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.31 applies to Fortran.
+The vulnerability specified in ISO/IEC 24772-1:2024 6.31 applies to Fortran.

 As the first language to be formally standardized, Fortran has older constructs that allow an unstructured programming style to be employed.

 These features have been superseded by better methods.
 The Fortran standard continues to support these archaic forms to allow older programs to function.
-Some of them are obsolescent, which means that the processor is required to be able to detect and report their usage.
+Some of them are obsolescent, which means that the processor is required to be able to detect and report their use.

 Automatic tools are the preferred method of refactoring unstructured code.
 Only where automatic tools are unable to do so should refactoring be done manually.